nodejs/node/doc/api/cli.md

 Enable [Source Map v3][Source Map] support for stack traces.

-When using a transpiler, such as TypeScript, strack traces thrown by an application reference the transpiled code, not the original source position.
+When using a transpiler, such as TypeScript, stack traces thrown by an application reference the transpiled code, not the original source position.
 `--enable-source-maps` enables caching of Source Maps and makes a best effort to report stack traces relative to the original source file.

-Overriding `Error.prepareStackTrace` prevents `--enable-source-maps` from modifiying the stack trace.
+Overriding `Error.prepareStackTrace` prevents `--enable-source-maps` from modifying the stack trace.

 ### `--experimental-abortcontroller`
 <!-- YAML